vmaneas/spx-assignement/README.md

 ## `Import in Postman`

-You have to import the file in Postman as a .JSON file.
+You have to import SpaceX.postman_collection.json in Postman.
 The tests are located under the Tests tab.

 ### `Run Tests`